alien-2709/pwn.college_lavanya/DataManipulation.md

 ## My solve
 **Flag:** `pwn.college{ANGEmY5swSD6xPreMlFKuUKCbZd.01MxEzNxwiM4kjNzEzW}`

-Using my understanding of the 'tr' command which translates the characters provided in the first argument with characters provided in the second argument
+Using my understanding of the 'tr' command which translates the characters provided in the first argument with characters provided in the second argument , I was able to obtain the flag.

 ```
 hacker@data~translating-characters:~$ /challenge/run | tr abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz